 Here's how to connect Alexa to Bluetooth

-As good as Alexa speakers can be, some of them — especially smaller ones like the Echo Dot — benefit from pumping audio through a separate Bluetooth speaker instead.
-Here’s how to connect Alexa to Bluetooth, regardless of the individual accessories you’re using.
+As good as Alexa speakers can be on the smart home front, some of them — especially smaller ones like the Echo Dot — benefit from pumping audio through a separate Bluetooth speaker.
+Here’s how to connect Alexa to Bluetooth, regardless of the individual devices you’re using.

 JUMP TO QUESTIONS

 How do you connect Alexa to Bluetooth?

 First, put your target Bluetooth speaker into pairing mode.
 The exact method will vary from product to product, but typically this involves holding down a specific button (often labeled with the Bluetooth logo) for a few seconds.
 Check the speaker’s instructions if you’re not sure.

 From here, it’s a matter of using the Alexa app for Android, iPhone, or iPad.

 - Go to the Devices tab, then choose Echo and Alexa in the carousel up top.